DevExpress-Examples/asp-net-web-forms-data-view-bind-control-to-data-at-runtime/Readme.md

 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/t358210/)**
 <!-- run online end -->
 This example demonstrates how to bind the [Data View](https://docs.devexpress.com/AspNet/8280/components/data-and-image-navigation/dataview?p=netframework) control to a data source at runtime.
-When the control loads in the page, the [Load](https://learn.microsoft.com/en-us/dotnet/api/system.web.ui.control.load?view=netframework-4.8.1) event's handler creates a data source, defines a template for data items, and binds the control to the data source.
+When the control is loaded, the [Load](https://learn.microsoft.com/en-us/dotnet/api/system.web.ui.control.load?view=netframework-4.8.1) event's handler creates a data source, defines a template for data items, and binds the control to the data source.

 ![Bind Data View to Data Source](result.png)

-You can bind the `ASPxDataView` control to an object that implements the [IEnumerable](https://learn.microsoft.com/en-us/dotnet/api/system.collections.ienumerable?view=net-8.0) interface at runtime.
-To do this, assign the object to the [DataSource](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDataWebControlBase.DataSource) property and call the [DataBind](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxWebControl.DataBind) method.
+At runtime, assign an object that implements the [IEnumerable](https://learn.microsoft.com/en-us/dotnet/api/system.collections.ienumerable?view=net-8.0) interface to the [DataSource](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDataWebControlBase.DataSource) property and call the [DataBind](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxWebControl.DataBind) method to bind the `ASPxDataView` control to this object.

 ## Files to Review